 backticks (` ` )

 Hence, you will be stuck with errors if you go ahead with this method.
-But worry not, the next method simplifies converting SQLite into MySQL.
-Take a look.
+You’d spend a lot of time resolving data issues.

-Method 2: Converting SQLite to MySQL with Hevo
+Method 2: Converting SQLite to MySQL with Python

-Hevo Data with its strong integration with 100+ Sources & BI tools such as MySQL, allows you to not only export data from sources & load data in the destinations, but also transform & enrich your data, & make it analysis-ready so that you can focus only on your key business needs and perform insightful analysis using BI tools.
+Hevo with its strong integration with 150+ data connectors (including 40+ free sources) such as MySQL, allows you to not only export data from sources & load data to the destinations, but also transform & enrich your data, & make it analysis-ready so that you can focus only on your key business needs and perform insightful analysis.

 Share your experience of converting SQLite to MySQL in the comments section below.